MenkeTechnologies/zpwr/README.md

 Zinit will install plugins on first zsh after install.

 ## Full Installation Instructions to `$ZPWR`
-To install to a custom directory, clone the project to that directory and `export ZPWR=<my_directory>` in your shell environment before installing.
-After install, ZPWR needs to be permanently exported in the environment before `~/.zshrc` is read by zsh.  `~/.zshenv` is one possible location for the export.
+To install to a custom directory, clone the project to custom directory ands start the installer.
+ZPWR will pick up its location and export ZPWR to that directory.
+This also means you can move ZPWR after install, exec a new zsh and all environment variables will be set accordingly.

 ## ZPWR Features
 - spelling correction, abbreviation expansion and automatic capitalization on the command line [zsh-expand](https://github.com/MenkeTechnologies/zsh-expand)